Remuneration

 Key Remuneration Principles

-In accordance with the resolution of the Annual General Meeting on 23 March 2023 the annual fees to be paid to the members of the Board are as follows: Chairman EUR 60,000, Vice Chairman EUR 40,000 and the ordinary members EUR 30,000.
+In accordance with the resolution of the Annual General Meeting on 21 March 2024 the annual fees to be paid to the members of the Board are as follows: Chairman EUR 70,000, Vice Chairman EUR 47,000 and the ordinary members EUR 35,000.

 The fees shall be paid so that 40% of the annual fee is paid in Lassila & Tikanoja plc's shares held by the Company or, if this is not feasible, shares acquired from the market, and 60% in cash.
-Shares are to be issued to Board members and, where necessary, acquired directly from the market on behalf of Board members on the third trading day after the publication of Lassila & Tikanoja plc’s interim report for the first quarter of 2023.
+Shares are to be issued to Board members and, where necessary, acquired directly from the market on behalf of Board members on the third trading day after the publication of Lassila & Tikanoja plc’s interim report for the first quarter.

 In addition, the following meeting fees will be paid: Chairman EUR 1,000, Vice Chairman EUR 700 and the ordinary members EUR 500 per meeting.